sit-icnl/IET_Onuma/README.md

-# IET_Onuma
-An Improved Intensity Factor of Correlation-based Steganography Using M-sequence and DCT
+# An Improved Intensity Factor of Correlation-based Steganography Using M-sequence and DCT